qacah03/ThemePark-Ticketing-App-JAVA-/README.md

 ---

+## Steps to Run This App
+1. Install all the required external libraries by adding them to the Java build path.
+2. Create 4 packages in the `src` folder:
+   - `controller`
+   - `Database`
+   - `model`
+   - `View`
+3. Copy all the code files and place them in their respective packages.
+4. Run the file **`STAFFxCUSTOMER.java`** to start the application.

+---

 ## Conclusion
 The **Theme Park Ticketing & Management System** addresses existing inefficiencies and elevates both staff and customer experiences.
 Key improvements include:
 - Streamlined staff and ticket stock management.